Old House Plumbing Problems: What to Expect and How to Fix Them

 • Rust particles are released into the water supply, turning tap water brown or yellow

-• Corroded sections develop cracks, causing hidden leaks behind walls and ceilings
+• Corroded sections develop pinhole leaks that can quietly cause major damage behind walls

-• Repeated patching becomes a money pit — full replacement is almost always more cost-effective
+• Repeated patching becomes a money pit, and full whole-house repiping is almost always more cost-effective

 Cast Iron Drain Lines

 Cast iron was the go-to material for drain and sewer lines in pre-1980 construction.
-While cast iron is incredibly durable, it has a lifespan of roughly 40 to 60 years — meaning most original cast iron in older homes is already at or past end of life.
+While cast iron is incredibly durable, it has a lifespan of roughly 50 to 75 years, meaning most original cast iron in older homes is already at or past end of life.
+Learn more in our cast iron pipe replacement guide.

 Common issues include: